ferbs/webstack-micro/README.md

   * Ensure its File Sharing setting grants containers permission to access either this entire repository, or `./mounted-volumes` and `./shared-constants`

 * Run the initialization script: `bin/init-dev-system.sh`
-  * it builds the Docker containers, installs dev-mode dependencies (eg, yarn install), and ensures expected data directories exist
+  * the script builds the Docker containers, installs dev-mode dependencies (eg, yarn install), and ensures expected data directories exist
   * the first run is slow...... (took ~ 6 minutes on an old MacBook Pro)

 * Set up your base domain